MicroEJ/docs/PlatformDeveloperGuide/appendix/llapi.rst

    Defines a set of functions that can be used at BSP level if required.

-The header of the Generic C implementation containing functions to implement:
+This C header file contains functions to implement:

 -  watchdog_helper.h